tytydraco/yessleep/out/Ever_since_I_got_back_from_the_Hospital_a_new_door_Appeared_in_my_Apartment.md

 “D-dad?”
 My voice cracked as I spoke.

 “Before I leave for work, your mother and I will kiss with the same transactional formality of a public bus making its route.
-In the parking lot I’ll take off my wedding ring before entering the office and hitting on the receptionist that drunkenly kissed at last year's christmas party.
+In the parking lot I’ll take off my wedding ring before entering the office and hitting on the receptionist that I drunkenly kissed at last year's christmas party.
 I still remember the feeling of her clumsy fingers running over my zipper as our lips met, only pulling away after seeing your judging face staring up at me from my desk.
 Now I place the photo facedown instinctually when she comes by my office, how monstrous is that?” he finishes nearly emotionless.

 Stunned at their words, and unsure if any of that could be true I took a step away from the bedroom door.
 I watch the shadow beneath the door intently, frozen in place.